 You’ve probably heard, “There are three sides to every story.
 Yours, mine, and the [real] truth!”
 Everywhere you look, the popular opinion is that losing weight involves reducing calories, reducing fat, increasing fiber, and exercising, right?
 Except the last one, all of the others, tell you “a general direction” of what to increase or reduce but that’s as far as it goes, right?
 This is the case because the medical community uses weight and body mass index (BMI) as a metric of health instead of using health and feelings of wellness as your metric.

 However, this isn’t the case since the loudest voices tell those unaware to follow these “guaranteed steps” for weight loss.
 So, if their way was was the correct way, then why is obesity still an issue in America?
-The question now is – what if there was another way – a more holistic approach – that’s doesn’t strive for perfection but quietly whisper do the opposite of what the majority says.
+The question now is – what if there was another way – a more A healing approach that looks at the whole person and not just their physical symptoms, in order to eradicate illness and produce well-being in the mind, body, and soul. approach – that’s doesn’t strive for perfection but quietly whisper do the opposite of what the majority says.
 Let me explain: